-Ever since I posted the reveal of my new sewing studio, people have been commenting and emailing me asking about my sewing and cutting table.
+Build a DIY sewing and cutting table yourself with easy to find parts.
+Ever since I posted the reveal of my new sewing studio, people have been commenting and emailing me asking about my sewing and cutting table with cubbies underneath.

 As you may have noticed, the bottom part is made of 2 IKEA Kallax units.
 I love the cubbies because I can stack fabric in there, or use baskets to hold notions, batting, yarn, or other messy items.